 If you have even one seizure, you should tell your doctor about it.
 In order to share as clear a description of the event as possible, gather as much information as you can from anyone who may have witnessed the seizure.
 Also, be sure to tell your doctor about any other recent symptoms or health concerns.
 Your doctor can use this information to determine possible causes of the seizure, and, if necessary, to work with you on creating an individualized plan that may help keep seizures under control.

 How to Help Someone Suffering a Seizure

-What should you do if you see someone who may be having a generalized seizure?
+What should you do if you see someone who may be having a generalised seizure?

 - Ease the person to the floor.
 If the person having the seizure hasn’t already fallen to the ground, try to ease them onto the floor, so they won’t fall abruptly and get hurt.

-- Loosen clothing or jewelry around the neck.
+- Loosen clothing or jewellery around the neck.
 This can help keep the person’s airway open.

 - Turn the victim on his or her side.
 It’s important to keep the person having a seizure from inhaling any fluids or choking.